TAX Frequently Asked Questions

 Questions regarding changes due to COVID-19

-I received a COVID-19 stimulus pament.
+I received a COVID-19 stimulus payment.
 Was this in error?
 What should I do?

 Currently, this is the only guidance given by the IRS (the US tax service) on the topic.
+You can find more information from Sprintax on their blog post addressing the stimulus check for nonresidents.
 Although we are awaiting more specific guidance from the IRS regarding F-1 and J-1 students, for now we recommend the following:

 - If you are a “nonresident for tax purposes” (typical of F-1 and J-1 students), you are not eligible to keep the stimulus funds and should return any funds already received.
 Do not spend them or you may also owe interest accrued until the payment is returned.
 For this, we advise following the same guidelines provided by the IRS for returning an incorrect federal tax refund.
 The process varies based on whether you received: